-The Book of Mormon is the top Broadway show in San Francisco this March.
-It's the funny story of two Mormon's that head to Africa to spread the values of their religion.
-It's written by the creators of South Park and is one of the most popular shows in SF this season.
+Hamilton is the top Broadway show in San Francisco this March.
+It's the true story of Alexander Hamilton featuring mostly non-white actors.
+It follows his rise to fame and the infamous day he was killed in a duel.
+It is one of the most popular shows in SF this season.

-The Warriors play eight home games this month at the Oracle Arena in Oakland, just across the bay from San Francisco.
-Watch them take on teams such as the Boston Celtics, Philadelphia 76ers, and Orlando Magic.
+The Warriors play seven home games this month at the Oracle Arena in Oakland, just across the bay from San Francisco.
+Watch them take on teams such as the Boston Celtics, Indiana Pacers, and Charlotte Hornets.
 Every game is exciting with this NBA Championship team and its all-star players.

 Many of the San Francisco festivals in March that I've listed above last for only a few hours.
 If you plan to be around town for at least a few days, here are some additional recommendations for your stay.

 With this combo of the two best tours in San Francisco, you'll get to see all the top tourist attractions in the city at your own pace, and you'll get your round-trip ferry ride, admission ticket, and audio tour to the famous Alcatraz prison.

 The Hop On/Hop Off Bus Tour allows you to get on the route at any time during the three-day duration of your ticket and ride to any of the 20+ stops you choose, take your time exploring those sites, and hop back on again from there.
 This is a great option for visitors looking to see it all in a short amount of time.